bntjah/lc-installer/README.md

 lancache installer script
 =========================

+## Short Changelog
+* 12-30-2016 Initial Creation
+* 3-30-2017 TravisPK
+    * Removed old bind stuff
+    * Rearranged IP's to match Interface order
+    * Made almost all steps perform regardless if it has been done in prior runs of the installer.
+The will ensure if anything is updated in git, etc. that it will be properly deployed to the system.
+    * Updated to Nginx 1.11.12
+    * Made a version variable for nginix
+    * Cleaned up various things and bug fixes
-This script has been tested under Debian 8.6 amd64.
+    * This script has been tested under Debian 8.6 amd64.

     1) git clone -b master --recursive http://github.com/bntjah/lc-installer/
     2) cd lc-installer